-ROMANIA Status: Under implementation Republic of Romania Project: Integrated nutrients pollution control groundwater To meet the support and aims to reduce nutrient pollution of surface water in or bodies in order to achieve a good chemical status and national and EU legal requirements a set of activities technical assistance of measures promoting a Good Ag on environmental measures within nitrates vulnerable to positively effect the quality of the drinking water. s currently under implementation including financial gricultural Practice.
+ROMANIA Status: Under implementation

+Republic of Romania

+Project: Integrated nutrients pollution control

+The project aims to reduce nutrient pollution of surface water in order to achieve a good ecological status and of groundwater bodies in order to achieve a good chemical status and to positively effect the quality of the drinking water.
+To meet the national and EU legal requirements a set of activities is currently under implementation including financial support and technical assistance of measures promoting a Good Agricultural Practice.
 Main elements of the project are: